 - Please be considerate of space and play furniture.
 If people want to play on it, see if you can talk or sit elsewhere.

 - Be mindful of how much space you are occupying.
-Particularly when using long toys, such as whips, crops, canes, etc. If on a bed, do not extend toys beyond the bed edges.
+Particularly when using long toys, such as whips, crops, canes, etc. If on a bed, do not extend toys beyond the furniture edges.

 - Ask a party monitor if you are unsure of something.